 According to a company press release – Safeway Inc is warning consumers that some of their ground beef may be contaminated with Salmonella bacteria.
 The ground beef in question would have entered the supply chain between September 19 and November 5.
 The products were sold in five western states – Arizona, California, Hawaii, Nevada and New Mexico.
 Officials with the company stress the fact that the Salmonella scare is confined to frozen ground beef products.
 The company states that they have received no news of anybody becoming sick from eating their ground beef (what is the disconnect between the government and Safeway), but are urging consumers who may have bought it between the effected dates to throw it away – Hmmmm, I would advise to not eat it and contact you local or state health officials.
 Also see this interesting video from YouTube:

-I found this quote on a progressive website"There is no word yet from Safeway headquarters on whether the grocery store chain will change its name to something more appropriate."
+I found this quote on a progressive website: "There is no word yet from Safeway headquarters on whether the grocery store chain will change its name to something more appropriate."